wayn-r/lovelace-lcars-card/DYNAMIC_COLORS_EXAMPLE.md

 1. **Entity Monitoring**: The card monitors specified entities for state changes
 2. **Color Resolution**: When an entity state changes, the card looks up the corresponding color
-3. **Smooth Transitions**: Color changes use a 0.3s fade transition
+3. **Smooth Transitions**: Color changes use a 2.0s GSAP-powered fade transition for smooth visual feedback
 4. **Fallback Handling**: If entity is unavailable or state doesn't match, uses default color
 5. **Performance**: Only re-renders elements when their monitored entities actually change

+## Transition Animation System

+The dynamic color system uses GSAP (GreenSock Animation Platform) for smooth, high-performance color transitions:

+- **Cross-Element Support**: All element types (rectangle, chisel-endcap, elbow, endcap) support smooth color transitions
+- **SVG Optimized**: Uses GSAP's `attr` method and SVG-specific animation techniques for optimal performance
+- **Dynamic Only**: Transitions only occur for dynamic color changes, not static color updates
+- **Multi-Property**: Supports smooth transitions for both `fill` and `stroke` properties
+- **Button Support**: Works seamlessly with interactive button elements
+- **Easing**: Uses "power2.out" easing for natural-feeling transitions
+- **Re-render Resilient**: Animations survive template re-renders triggered by entity state changes
+- **Smart State Management**: Tracks animation state and preserves ongoing transitions during DOM updates
+- **No Animation Conflicts**: Intelligently handles rapid state changes by interrupting and restarting animations
+- **Robust Element Selection**: Properly handles complex element IDs using CSS selector escaping
+- **Rapid Click Support**: Animations can be interrupted and restarted for responsive visual feedback during quick successive interactions

 ## Tips

 - Use interpolation for smooth color gradients with numeric sensors
 - Consider using entity attributes like `brightness`, `temperature`, or `humidity`
 - Set meaningful default colors for when entities are unavailable
 - The color picker in the editor shows live previews of your configurations
+- Transition animations only apply to dynamic colors - static colors change immediately
+- Element IDs can contain special characters (dots, hyphens, etc.) without affecting functionality